Create a Docker image of a Next.js application

 When do you need a Docker Image?

-With Vercel making the deployment of front-end applications and particularly Next.js easier, you might wonder why you need to create a Docker image?
+With Vercel making the deployment of front-end applications and, remarkably, Next.js easier, you might wonder why you need to create a Docker image?
 Here are some use cases:

 • If you want to show a demo of the whole application to teammates, dockerizing the project can be faster than setting up an entire environment.